bioothod/backrunner/README.md

 $ delete -remote=108.61.155.67:1025:2
 ```

-It will automatically find out all buckets from metadata groups, access their data groups, list objects and remote appropriate objects
+It will automatically find out all buckets from metadata groups, access their data groups, list objects and remote appropriate objects.
-`-help` displays additional options
+`-help` displays all supported options.

 Proxy build
 ====================
 ```
 $ go build -a proxy.go buckets.go
-$ proxy -addr=108.61.155.67:80
+$ proxy -remote=108.61.155.67:80 -listen=:9090
 ```

+Proxy will run on 9090 port and forward requests to `-addr` host (please note, you should not use 'http://' scheme there, it will be added automatically.
-`-help` displays additional options
+`-help` displays all supported options.